Piqora/blog/_posts/2015-05-06-User-Generated-Content-Marketing-How-To-Get-Permission-To-Use-Photos-On-Instagram.markdown

 topPost: true
 ---

-So many marketers I’ve talked with recently – at our [San Francisco and New York mini-conferences on Visual Content Marketing](https://www.youtube.com/watch?v=2DYfu5NYyPs) – have said that doing more with user-generated photos is a priority.
+So many marketers we’ve talked with recently – at our [San Francisco and New York mini-conferences on Visual Content Marketing](https://www.youtube.com/watch?v=2DYfu5NYyPs) – have said that doing more with user-generated photos is a priority.

-The big questions I keep hearing are, “What type of UGC should we be using?” and, “How do we get permission to the UGC photos we want to reuse?”
+The big questions we keep hearing are, “What type of UGC should we be using?” and, “How do we get permission to the UGC photos we want to reuse?”

 This post will attempt to answer each of those questions.